renovatebot/renovate/docs/usage/gitlab-bot-security.md

 ### Public projects only

 If a bot service is run on public projects only, then the risk of private project data being accessed by unauthorized users is zero.
-However, malicious users can still either spoof or spam packages to any other public project they themselves are not a member of, so that rules out this approach for a public hosted service.
+However, malicious users can still spoof or spam packages to any other public project they themselves are not a member of, so that rules out this approach for a public hosted service.

 A public-visibility-only bot service should be low risk for most self-hosted GitLab instances, but there is still a small problem that you can't _prevent_ users from inviting the bot into private projects if they are not aware of the risks of doing so.